-Because most get in a rush to find retail space for lease and overlook important clauses and/or make mistakes during the negotiations.
+Because most get in a rush to find retail space for lease in Austin Tx and overlook important clauses and/or make mistakes during the negotiations.
 Part of that is just knowing what to ask landlords.
 Having information about the space, previous tenants, neighboring tenants, etc is key to ensure that you negotiate effectively and mitigate your risks.

 To help get you started below is a list of questions to ask landlords before signing a restaurant lease.